Your guide to septic system repair & replacement

 - Unusually fast-growing trees or bushes

 - Wet or mushy areas on your lawn

 If you answered "yes" to any of these symptoms, you might want to consider a drain clean or a septic pumping first.
 A diagnostic drain clean and camera inspection is a reasonable first step that may get your septic up and running.
-A septic pumping is also a logical first step if you have not had a pumping in that last 2-3 years.
+A septic pumping is also a logical first step if you have not had a pumping in the last 2-3 years.
 If you do require a septic repair, it is often a minimally invasive procedure.
 Please give us a call if you need help deciding on a course of action.